 1. GET Handler: Returns the list of todos in JSON format.

-2. POST Handler: Responds with the newly created todo.
+2. POST Handler: Validates the request body, creates a new todo with a generated ID, and responds with the newly created todo.

 This API route serves as the backend for fetching and adding todos.
-It integrates seamlessly with the React Query setup we discussed in the "Creating Queries" and "Using Mutations" sections.
+It integrates seamlessly with the TanStack Query setup we'll build next.

 Creating Queries

-Queries in React Query simplify data fetching by handling caching, background updates, and error states automatically.
+Queries in TanStack Query simplify data fetching by handling caching, background updates, and error states automatically.

 Example: Fetching Todos